Placenta

-Mammalian placentas probably first evolved about 150 million to 200 million years ago.
+Mammalian placentas probably first evolved about 150 million to 166 million years ago.
 The protein syncytin, found in the outer barrier of the placenta (the syncytiotrophoblast) between mother and fetus, has a certain RNA signature in its genome that has led to the hypothesis that it originated from an ancient retrovirus: essentially a virus that helped pave the transition from egg-laying to live-birth.

 The word placenta comes from the Latin word for a type of cake, from Greek πλακόεντα/πλακοῦντα plakóenta/plakoúnta, accusative of πλακόεις/πλακούς plakóeis/plakoús, "flat, slab-like", with reference to its round, flat appearance in humans.
 The classical plural is placentae, but the form placentas is more common in modern English.

 Evolution and phylogenetic diversity

 The placenta has evolved independently multiple times, probably starting in fish, where it originated multiple times, including the genus Poeciliopsis.
 Placentation has also evolved in some reptiles.

-The mammalian placenta evolved more than 100 million years ago and was a critical factor in the explosive diversification of placental mammals.
+The mammalian placenta evolved around 150 million years ago and was a critical factor in the explosive diversification of placental mammals.
+The placenta, as a temporary organ, has acted as a testing ground for newly acquired genes or mutations, with limited consequences.
+In other organs, new genes (like syncytin genes) would be strongly selected against, as any harmful phenotypes would greatly reduce the organism's fitness.
+However, since the placenta is already a rapidly growing, short-lived organ, new mutations can accumulate because the mother is protected from harm once she sheds the placenta after birth.
+Additionally, the placenta has substantially lower levels of gene regulation than other organs, allowing for “leaky” expression of viral genes that would otherwise be silenced by methylation.
+Once these genes are integrated into the genome and expressed in the placenta, they can accumulate mutations until, by random chance, some genes gain beneficial functions for placentation.
+This explains why the placenta has been a rapidly evolving organ, resulting in a vast variation of reproductive strategies in mammals.
+This is known as the placenta-driven evolution hypothesis.
 Although all mammalian placentas have the same functions, there are important differences in structure and function in different groups of mammals.
 For example, human, bovine, equine and canine placentas are very different at both the gross and the microscopic levels.
 Placentas of these species also differ in their ability to provide maternal immunoglobulins to the fetus.